On the critical-subcritical moments of moments of random characteristic polynomials: a GMC perspective: Introduction

-We would like to emphasise that the restriction here is not due to any technical reason, but rather is largely due to our motivation for \eqref{eq:cmom} as an accurate toy model that provides the correct leading order.
+We would like to emphasise that this restriction is not due to any technical reason, but rather is largely due to our motivation for \eqref{eq:cmom} as an accurate toy model that provides the correct leading order.

-As we shall see in the proofs, the GMC heuristic \eqref{eq:GMCheuristic} is highly plausible in the critical-subcritical setting as long as the original model behaves asymptotically like a log-correlated Gaussian field in the entire mesosopic scale.
-Going beyond this phase, the leading order will depend on the microscopic statistics, and there is no hope to identify the correct leading coefficients even if our GMC toy model still successfully captures the correct order.
+As we shall see in the proofs, the GMC heuristic \eqref{eq:GMCheuristic} is highly plausible in the critical-subcritical setting as long as the original model behaves asymptotically like a log-correlated Gaussian field in the entire mesoscopic scale.
+Going beyond this phase, the leading order will depend on the microscopic behaviour, and there is no hope to identify the correct leading coefficients even if our GMC toy model still successfully captures the correct order.
+In the context of CUE, the microscopic statistics is described by the Sine kernel, and it should not be surprising that the present Gaussian analysis does not provide the right answer to the leading order coefficients.
 The interested readers may find more discussion in \Cref{app:supercritical} where we sketch some of the calculations in the supercritical case and explain the connections between the leading order asymptotics and the microscopic regime.

-Putting all these into context, let us revisit our CUE example where the description of the log-characteristic polynomial as a log-correlated Gaussian field remains valid in the entire mesoscopic regime.
-We then expect that

-in the critical-subcritical regime $k = 1/s^{2} > 1$.
-Based on the discussion in \Cref{subsec:per}, it is reasonable to believe that the suitable log-correlated field for approximation is given by the Gaussian free field

-in which case the $f$-function appearing in \eqref{eq:LGF} is simply zero on the diagonal.
-Meanwhile, the comparison